Individual-centered partial information in social networks: Simulation studies

+We first check the number of individuals and the fraction of edges observed within the partial network centered at individual 1.
+Tables \ref{tab:addlabel1} and \ref{tab:addlabel2} in the Appendix show that although partial network can reach almost everyone in the network , the fraction of missing edges is quite significant ($>50\%$ in most cases).

-We calculate the mean misclustering rates for each combination and report the results in Figure \ref{f2}.
-Except for $q = 1/\sqrt{n}$, all other $q$'s resulted in close to perfect clustering performance.
-As a comparison, we apply spectral clustering to $\bbA$ (i.e., full information network) and plot the results in Figure \ref{f1ss}.
-We see in Figure \ref{f1ss} that for all $(n,q)$ combinations, misclustering rates are $0$.
-This is not surprising, because the network literature \citep{abbe2017} has suggested the connection probability $q\sim \log n / n$ for exact recovery (for the usual $2$-block SBM with full information); clearly $\log n / n \ll \min\{\sqrt{\log n / n}, 1/\sqrt{n}, (\log n /n)^{1/4}/2\}$ and $\log (2100)/ 2100 < .1$.
+We calculate the mean misclustering rate for each parameter combination and report the results in Figure \ref{fig:results_model1}(a).
+Except for $q = 1/\sqrt{n}$, all the other $q$'s lead to almost perfect clustering.
+As a comparison, we apply spectral clustering to $\bbA$, the full network, and plot the results in Figure \ref{fig:results_model1}(b).
+Unsurprisingly, perfect clustering is achieved for all the parameter settings since the $q$'s we consider lie in the exact recovery regime, which requires edge density to be at least $\log n /n$ \citep{abbe2017}.

-In Figure \ref{f3} we provide visualization support of Algorithm \ref{alg2} with a scatter plot in which the axes are the two eigenvectors corresponding to the positive eigenvalues of $\bbB$.
-Recall that we have shown in previous sections that $\bbB$ for $K=2$ has two positive eigenvalues and two negative ones.
-The outlier point (a blue point) close to the vertical axis between $.01$ and $.02$ represents individual $1$.
-The blue points are the individuals not adjacent to individual $1$, and the red points represent those who are adjacent to $1$.
-Using the same dataset, we color the points by their true community memberships in Figure \ref{f4}.
-Comparing Figure \ref{f3} with Figure \ref{f4}, one can see that it makes sense to develop a strategy to first apply $k$-means respectively to the two groups of individuals separated by whether they are adjacent to individual $1$ and then merge the corresponding clusters across groups.
+In Figures \ref{f3_supp} and \ref{f4_supp} of the Appendix, we provide visualizations of two eigenvectors of an examplary $\bbB$ matrix corresponding to the two positive eigenvalues (recall that $\bbB_E$ has two positive and two negative eigenvalues for $K=2$).
+The nodes are separated into four clusters, based on their community memberships and whether they are neighbors of node 1, hence justifying our overall approach of clustering.